 Chief Pilot approval is required for night flying.
-PIC submits her request at least two weeks prior to the planned night flight or two weeks prior to a planned 2-week series of night flights, including confirmation of:
+PIC submits her request at least one week prior to the planned night flight or a planned 2-week series of night flights, including confirmation of:

-- a. secure hangar storage at approved airport with lit runway, - b. have completed the FLUG check out process during daylight hours (ground Check Out, at least two Flight Check Outs, at least 1-hour solo circuits) and received approval to fly FLUG during daylight hours from Chief Pilot, - c. have flown at least one hour night flight within the last two weeks in a C150/152 (if not, pilots who have flown night in last 6 months but not in a C150/152 in last 2 weeks, are allowed to fly FLUG with a FLUG Flight Check Out Pilot who is night current, to achieve their 2-week night currency on C150/152),
+- a. secure hangar storage at approved airport with lit runway, - b. have completed the FLUG check out process during daylight hours (ground Check Out, at least two Flight Check Outs, at least 1-hour solo circuits), received approval to fly FLUG during daylight hours from Chief Pilot, and then submit a request for Night flying at least one week after receiving daylight flight approval on C-FLUG. - c. have flown at least one hour night flight within the last two weeks in a C150/152 (if not, pilots who have flown night in last 6 months but not in a C150/152 in last 2 weeks, are allowed to fly FLUG with a FLUG Flight Check Out Pilot who is night current, to achieve their 2-week night currency on C150/152),